 The first impressive building we saw was a mosque:

-After the Russian Orthodox church we went to the Bulgarian Orthodox cathedral, St. Alexander Nevski.
-It was big and beautiful and the inside was awe-inspiring.
 Unfortunately, you're not allowed to take pictures inside, so you'll have to just take my word for it.
 In the crypt below the church there was an exhibit of icons, which was also interesting.

 To complete our tour of three of the world's biggest religions, we passed a large synagogue:

-After wandering around churches and other holy buildings all morning, we decided to take a rest in a park.
+rest in a park.
 I have to apologize because I'm not exactly sure what the park is called.
 However, it was near a giant sculpture surrounded by a graffiti-covered wall.
 Apparently the graffiti was done there as part of some kind of competition a few years ago.

 1 comment: